BChan26/u5_redux_mapping_state_props/README.md

 }
 ```

 Remove the console log from the `mapStateToProps` function and console log props in the `TodoList` component.
-Refresh the page and you should now only see the `todoState` being logged to the console.
+Refresh the page and you will now only see the `todoState` being logged to the console.

-Let's display some todos on our page, in the `TodoList` component `map` through `props.todos` and return an `li` with each todo:
+Let's display some todos on our page.
+In the `TodoList` component, `map` through `props.todos` and return an `li` with each todo:

 ```jsx
 const TodoList = (props) => {